 The Advanced Workshops are additional 2 to 4-hour training opportunities which expand upon the SOS Approach to Feeding Conference to further educate the professional about:

-The SOS Approach to Feeding team provides both a Mentorship Course and a Certification level Course, in addition to our Advanced Workshops to clinicians who have taken the 4 day Course.
+The SOS Approach to Feeding team provides both a Mentorship Course and a Certification level Course, in addition to our Advanced Workshops to clinicians who have taken the SOS Approach to Feeding Main Training Conference.

-1. On-Line Web Professional Membership:
+1. Online Web Professional Membership:

 The purpose of offering memberships online is to give people access to more resources about SOS and feeding challenges to help you in your clinical practice.
 If you join as a Member, you will have access to over 200 articles, handouts, blogs about a wide variety of subjects related to feeding & SOS from recipes that we like, kitchen products that we find helpful, reviews of WHY each of the general treatment strategies are important and tips for how to get families to do them, answers to common questions professionals ask us, problem-solving strategies for implementing SOS in your clinical setting, etc. A Professional Membership will also keep you up-to-date with changes in the program and/or upcoming events.
 Depending on your level of Membership, you will receive new written materials at least once a month up to once a week.
 This Educational Offering is ongoing and primarily involves you reading what you are sent and what you find on the website.

-The 12 Advanced Workshops are 1.5 – 4 hour long videotaped classes about very specific populations of children with unique feeding problems that we do not have time in the main Training Conference to cover in-depth (e.g. Children with Autism; Transitioning Children off G-tubes), and/or about specific topics that we believe will help you to refine your clinical skills in using the SOS program with your patients/clients (e.g. Helping Children Achieve and Maintain the Just Right Arousal Space for Learning; Setting up a Feeding Clinic).
+The 12 Advanced Workshops are 1.5 – 4 hour long videotaped classes about very specific populations of children with unique feeding problems that we do not have time in the main Training Conference to cover in-depth (e.g., Children with Autism; Transitioning Children off G-tubes), and/or about specific topics that we believe will help you to refine your clinical skills in using the SOS program with your patients/clients (e.g., Helping Children Achieve and Maintain the Just Right Arousal Space for Learning; Setting up a Feeding Clinic).
 These Advanced Workshops were updated and filmed in July 2019 in front of a live audience.
 As a trained SOS provider, you can watch any of these Workshops that you would like to purchase, in your own home, at your own convenience.
 Each Workshop price is based on the length of time of the Workshop.
 If you are a Professional SOS Web Member, you will get a discount on the registration fee for each of the Workshops.
-If you would like to obtain professional Continuing Education Credits, those are available for OTs and Speech Pathologists after taking a short exam at the end of the Workshop.
+If you would like to obtain professional Continuing Education Credits, those are available for Occupational Therapists and Speech Pathologists after taking a short exam at the end of the Workshop.
 For each Advanced Workshop taken, you will receive a Certificate of Attendance regardless of whether you are getting CE credits or not.

 3. Mentorship:

 The Mentorship Course is specifically designed for professionals who are actively treating patients/clients using the SOS Approach to Feeding therapy program.
 In order to participate in the Course, you need to be allowed within your discipline to conduct therapy with a child as you will need to submit a videotaped case study of one of your treatment sessions.
 The purpose of the Mentorship Course is for clinicians to get guidance from SOS Professors regarding how to effectively implement and accurately use the SOS program in their unique clinical settings that often times do not have the most “ideal” set up for feeding therapy.
-The Mentorship Course is 12 weeks long and meets LIVE in an on-line classroom for 1.25 – 1.5 hours each week.
+The Mentorship Course is 12 weeks long and meets LIVE in an online classroom for 1.5 hours each week.
 Typically, there is/are 1-2 SOS Professors and 6-12 other therapists in each Mentorship Course.
 Mentorship Courses are offered 3 times a year.
 The first part of the Course involves some lectures, but primarily discussions amongst the participants.
 There are homework assignments connected to each lecture to help deepen the Therapists’ knowledge base and clinical application of the materials covered.
-The second part of the course is watching the videotaped sessions of the participants and participating in feedback with the treating therapist.
+The second part of the course is watching the videotaped sessions of the participants treating clients using the SOS Approach to Feeding and participating in feedback with the treating therapist.

 The Certification Course is designed to thoroughly assess a Therapist’s clinical skills and knowledge in the use of the SOS Approach to Feeding program.
 We are aware that many feeding therapists use a combination of feeding programs when they treat their clients/patients.
 A Therapist wishing to become SOS Certified is verified by SOS Professors to be only using SOS in their feeding therapy sessions and to be correctly using the program at an advanced clinical level.
-This Course is also on-line, in a LIVE interactive classroom, for 12 weekly 1.5 hour-long classes.
+This Course is also online, in a LIVE interactive classroom, for 12 weekly 1.5 hour-long classes.
 Participants have homework which includes submitting treatment plans for sessions with specific clients they are seeing, and clinical justifications of foods in Food Hierarchies and/or play strategies being chosen for treatment of X problem.
 Participants will videotape one client’s session at the start of the Certification Course, receive feedback from SOS Professors and other participants on that session, implement those recommendations given, and then do a second video of a later session with this child to show the progress they have made as a clinician in using the SOS program.
 There is a large written examination at the end of the Course.

 Learn about all of our Education Programs.